pantheon-systems/documentation/source/articles/local/git-faq.md

 The tag `pantheon.import` is your initial start state. `pantheon_test_N` and `pantheon_live_N` are created when you use workflow actions, so you can potentially revert to that state, produce diffs, etc.

-Savvy Git users may wonder, "if I create my own `pantheon_test_N` tag with a higher value N, can I push changes directly to test?"
+Savvy Git users may wonder, "If I create my own `pantheon_test_N` tag with a higher value N, can I push changes directly to test?"
 The answer is "yes, yes you can.".

 #### How do I revert or undo changes?